UChicago-FLOTO/docs/user/application_user.md

 If your application requires secret values, such as S3 secrets, consider leaving them as blank.
 They can be overrode in a private job.

-A volume shared between your services will be mounted at `/share`.
+An ephemeral volume shared only between your services will be mounted at `/share`.
+Additionally, there is a shared, persistent volume mounted at `/public`.
+This directory is shared between all application services running on the device, and does not get automatically cleaned up.

 ### Create a job